Things To Do In Split

-Split is not only the capital of Dalmatia, a significant economic center, important university town and the gateway to the most beautiful islands in the Adriatic Sea, it is the city that people from all over the world chose to love and to live in.
-The “Sleeping Beauty” that is awakening after being captured for so long in the role of a place where people only stopped to catch the ferry to their island escapes is transforming into a destination which lures more and more visitors with its diversity in historical, cultural, gastronomic and natural attractions.
+Split is not only the capital of Dalmatia, a significant economic center, an important university town, and the gateway to the most beautiful islands in the Adriatic Sea, it is the city that people from all over the world chose to love and to live in.
+The “Sleeping Beauty” that is awakening after being captured for so long in the role of a place where people only stopped to catch the ferry to their island escapes is transforming into a destination that lures more and more visitors with its diversity in historical, cultural, gastronomic and natural attractions.

 Major Split attractions one should not miss are given in this Top-List!